Government Medical College, Thiruvananthapuram: College of Nursing

-Physical Medicine and Rehabilitation (PMR) Department
+Physical Medicine and Rehabilitation (PM&R) Department

-The PMR department is located about 100 metres from the medical college main gate on the Medical College junction - Kumarapuram road adjacent to medical college post office.
+The PM&R department is located about 100 metres from the medical college main gate on the Medical College junction - Kumarapuram road adjacent to medical college post office.
 The department offers both out patient (OP) and in patient (IP) rehabilitation.
 Neurological, Musculoskeletal and Rheumatological cases across pediatric to geriatric age groups form the bulk of cases attending here.
 The department offers comprehensive rehabilitation services including physiatry, rehab nursing, physiotherapy, occupational therapy, orthotics, prosthetics, social rehab etc. The department conducts specific clinics for cerebral palsy, sports injury, obesity, stroke and also weekly outreach clinic at Pangappara Medical College unit.
-Also it provides 3 year post graduation course in PMR (MD PMR) for qualified MBBS graduates.
+Also it provides 3 year post graduation course in PM&R (MD PM&R) for qualified MBBS graduates.

 The rehabilitation team at the department consists of physiatrists, rehab nurses, physiotherapists, occupational therapists, orthotists and prosthetists, social workers, rehab coordinator, engineers, office staff etc. It is headed by physiatrists who conduct the daily OP clinics and also attend to the ward patients as well as OP/IP consultations from other departments.
 Each patient is seen by the physiatrist who conducts a thorough clinical evaluation and focusses on the felt needs and functional status of the patient.
 The various ways in which the disease has affected the ability to do various activities and participate in social roles is noted.
 The rehab issues are identified and listed according to priority.
 Also, the general medical issues/co-morbidities and complications that have occurred as a result of the disease are analysed.
 Relevant blood and radiological investigations are sent for.
 The investigative facilities available at the department includes urodynamics, instrumented gait analysis, electrodiagnostics (nerve conduction study, electromyogram), musculoskeletal ultrasonography, pulmonary function tests etc. which are performed by the physiatrists as relevant to the case.
 Based on the assessment the physiatrist gets an idea about the disease process and potential for further recovery.
 The physiatrist draws up a rehabilitation program to address the felt needs of the patient and ultimately to improve the functional status to maximum possible extent.
 Appropriate rehab goals are set which may be immediate, short term and long term.
 The physiatrist uses medications, exercises, semi invasive interventions and surgeries to improve the quality of life of the patient.
 Also assistive technology prescriptions are given to the patient.
 This may be assistive aids, ambulatory aids (canes, crutches, walker), wheelchairs, orthotics, prosthetics etc. Also for the in-patients, the physiatrist looks after the general medical issues/co-morbidities like diabetes, hypertension as well as the specific complications encountered in rehabilitation period like pain, pressure sore, DVT, spasticity, contractures, nutritional issues (anemia, hypoproteinemia etc).
 Semi invasive interventions done here include prolotherapy with dextrose, platelet rich plasma (PRP), joint infiltration, spinal injection, nerve blocks, botulinum toxin injection, phenol chemodenervation etc. Plaster of Paris procedures like serial casting, total contact casting, splint preparation are done here.